 Concluding note:

 This piece of work, undertaken in 2015-16, has helped shape the development of the Centre’s partnership activity and the design of its ITE programmes.
 All existing ITE programmes, primary and secondary phase, undergraduate and post-graduate routes, have been revised to ensure that there are blurred edges between theoretical and practical aspects of learning.
 This blurring has been supported by engaging students in co-constructed episodes of learning in which school-based mentors and university-based staff jointly design an element of ITE curriculum.
 In such co-constructed elements there are activities that act as a bridges between different forms of knowledge.
 Central to such bridges are cycles of reflection embedded in the ITE student learner journey, through which the explicit reflection on both practice-based and theoretically-informed forms of knowledge is supported.
-The blurring has also applied to the blocks of university-based and school-based learning, there are now weeks is shared activity where bridging work takes place between the two sites of learning; and different forms of knowledge are explicitly drawn upon across both sites.
+The blurring has also applied to the blocks of university-based and school-based learning, there are now weeks of shared activity where bridging work takes place between the two sites of learning; and different forms of knowledge are explicitly drawn upon across both sites.
 To date, such development has been warmly received by all stakeholders in our wider community; we have on-going evaluation projects to ascertain the impact of such changes on ITE student outcomes.

 References: